 We have now entered the fifth wave.
-Understanding and enabling residential customer responsiveness under time-varying rates should be a priority.
+Enabling residential customer responsiveness under TVR should be a priority.
 Once cost-reflective tariffs are in place, technological barriers will have to be overcome to achieve customer engagement.
 Better tools will have to be provided to customers to help them lower their bills.